Government of South Ossetia

-The Government of the Republic of South Ossetia is the political leadership of the only partially recognized, but de facto independent, Republic of South Ossetia.
+The Government of the Republic of South Ossetia is the political leadership of the partially recognised Republic of South Ossetia.

 Executive branch

-South Ossetia's head of state is the president, the current president is Anatoly Bibilov.
+South Ossetia's head of state is the president, the current president is Alan Gagloev.
 The head of government is the prime minister, who is supported by a cabinet of ministers.
-The current prime minister is Gennady Bekoyev.
+The current prime minister is Konstantin Dzhussoev.

 In August, 2009, then-president Eduard Kokoity dismissed Aslanbek Bulatsev's cabinet.
 It was said that Bulatsev had long been sick and had repeatedly sought to resign.
 All ministers kept their posts for some time and work with new PM Vadim Brovtsev, though some were replaced after a while.